tomciosegal/fitness_pot/README.md

             recipes, it allows them to edit or delete the recipe.
 Only users recipes can be edited or deleted.
             Buttons visible on users recipes only.

-   [iv]  The 'My Recipes' page located in navbar, allows the user to view, edit, delete their existing recipes.
+   [iiii]  The 'My Recipes' page located in navbar, allows the user to view, edit, delete their existing recipes.
          Button only visible when logged in.

+   [iiiii]  The edit recipe page where user can edit only own recipes.

+   [iv]     The add recipe page where user can add recipe, but only when logged in

 2. The select category dropdown will allow user to browse recipes by categories(breakfast,dinner dessert, drinks, vegan)